Invitation to Rural Working Hubs Webinar on 3 March 2021

 - Albert Reynolds Peace Park Accessibility and Urban Connectivity initiatives in Enhancing the Urban Environment

-The Excellence in Local Government Awards 2020 (ELG Awards), sponsored by the Department of Housing, Planning and Local Government, which take place on 26 November 2020, are held to recognise and celebrate the outstanding work being carried out by local authorities all over Ireland.
+The Excellence in Local Government Awards 2020 (ELG Awards), sponsored by the Department of Housing, Planning and Local Government which took place on 26 November 2020, are held to recognise and celebrate the outstanding work being carried out by local authorities all over Ireland.

 Longford Connected Public Realm Enhancement Project